MonashMath/MTH4321/Tutorials.jl/README.md

 In fact, to install all the tools that are needed for running these notebooks locally is pretty simple.
 The first thing that you have to do is to download `Julia` from [here](https://julialang.org/downloads/).
 Pick the one for your operating system.
 I would recommend you to install the newest stable release.

+You can find info about `Julia` installation in the web, e.g., [steps 1-5, Sect.
+1.3.2 in this tutorial](https://www.softcover.io/read/7b8eb7d0/juliabook/introduction#sec-julia_win).

 If you install `Julia` in `Linux`, you will need to add the folder with the `Julia` executable to the environment variable `PATH` in your `.bashrc`, e.g.,:
 ```
 export PATH=$HOME/Progs/julia-1.4.2/bin